OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Assign_Roles.md

 **Assignment of the role Curriculum administrator**<br>
-This role is a cross-curriculum, system-wide role.
+This role is a cross-curriculum, organisation-wide role.
 Curriculum administrators must therefore be added in the user administration.
 See [edit curriculum and add curriculum administrator](../area_modules/Curriculum_Management.md#edit-curriculum-and-add-curriculum-administrator)